sachint2001/Down-Syndrome-Detector/README.md

+# Down Syndrome Detector

 This project provides a machine learning service for detecting Down syndrome from facial images, utilizing a Flask-ML server and an ONNX model.

+This project uses a pre trained model from the following repository: https://github.com/Mitali-Juvekar/Project1_596E.
+The model has been modified to work with ONNX runtime.

 ## Setup Instructions ##